Sneha-a10/colour_palette_generator/README.md

 ## Overview

-The Color Palette Generator is a Flask-based web application that allows users to upload images and extract a color palette consisting of the dominant colors present in the image.
+The Color Palette Generator is a Flask-based web application that allows users to upload images/videos and extract a color palette consisting of the dominant colors present in the file.
 The application uses the KMeans clustering algorithm from scikit-learn to identify these colors and presents them in an interactive, user-friendly interface.

 ## Features

 * **Image Upload:** Supports drag-and-drop or file selection for PNG, JPG, and JPEG images.
+*  **Video Upload:** Supports drag-and-drop or file selection for MP4, MOV, AVI, and MKV videos.
 * **Dominant Color Extraction:** Extracts up to 5 dominant colors from the uploaded image using KMeans clustering.
 * **Interactive UI:** Displays the color palette with hex codes, which can be copied to the clipboard with a click.
 * **Responsive Design:** Optimized for desktop and mobile devices with a clean, modern interface.